 In many cases, self-care may be the most appropriate way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
 Try these tips:

-Most alternative medicines for sleep apnea have not been well studied.
-Acupuncture has shown some benefit, but also needs more study.
+Most alternative medicines for sleep apnea haven't been well studied.
+Acupuncture has shown some benefit in studies, but it still needs more study.
 Although it may be used in conjunction with standard treatments, acupuncture should not replace them.
 Talk to your doctor about any alternative treatment approaches you're considering.

 Terms and conditions of use